burak-yildizoz/CMPE487/workshop-4/README.md

 ### Tests
 It was tested with 2 computer (Ubuntu 18.04 and Raspbian) in a home LAN.
 We could succesfully transfer a txt file, a jpg file, a png file, and a pdf file whose size is approx. 4 MB.

+Another test performed over Hamachi between Raspbian and Windows 10.
+Text and image files are sent successfully.

 ### Knonw Issues
 1. We didn't check maximum number of threads can the computer handle in the program.
 Practically, we didn't encountered any problem during the testing phase.
 However, the program might crash on a computers with a low computation capability.
+2. Since the screen is cleared every 3 seconds, it is possible that it can be cleared after you type your input and before pressing ENTER.
+Just try again in that case :)
+3. While sending file from Windows to Linux, file name contains the absolute path due to seperator difference.
+This is planned to be fixed.